shxlpa/hawkey/README.md

 5. Remove the need for space after autocorrect.
 Thus, the algorithm needs to iteratively check with each Keyup.
 6. Add newline and expand text box
 7. Make custom keyboard with vibration-based haptic feedback and guardrails on each large key.
 Currently we're using off-shelf hardware: https://logickeyboard.com/shop/largeprint-black-on-3254p.html

+Note - there are solutions out there (https://www.lightkey.io/people-with-disabilities-feature), but they're all behind a paywall.
+We want to open source it.